 Go online and see if there’s a problem

-The latest example is the Windows 10 Anniversary Update, which ironically brought back a host of bugs, errors, and installation failures.
+The latest example is the Windows 10 Anniversary Update, which, ironically, brought back a host of bugs, errors, and installation failures.
 Searching for news like this allows you to quickly pinpoint the problem and potentially fix it, or turn updates off for the time being until a solution is found.
 Which brings us to another important point.

 Run the Windows Update Troubleshooter

-Try this analysis early on if you are having update problems.
-Head over to this Microsoft webpage and click “Download and run the Windows Update Troubleshooter.”
-The tool should take care of the rest.
+Try this analysis early on if you’re experiencing update issues.
+Head over to Microsoft’s support page and click Download troubleshooter for Windows 10 — the tool should take care of the rest.
 It won’t solve every problem, but it’s a great place to start and will usually provide useful information even if it can’t offer a fix.

 Check your installation error code

-For example, the error “0x800F0922” shows that you are probably having a problem connecting to the right Windows servers and may need to reset your network.
+The error “0x800F0922,” for example, shows that you are probably having a problem connecting to the right Windows servers and may need to reset your network.
 The error “0x80200065,” on the other hand, means that the update was interrupted, probably because your PC shut down or you logged out of your account.